joostmeijles/blog/content/traefik.md

     address = ":443"
 ```

-Next configure for each Docker service a number of labels in a `docker-compose.yml` file that configure the routing, e.g. for the Identity service:
+Next configure for each Docker service a number of labels in a `docker-compose.yml` file that configures the routing, e.g. for the Identity service:
 ```
 ...